Nassau County New York assistance programs.

 EOC of Nassau County, Inc. - This is the local community action agency, and they provides clothing bin, emergency food pantry, information on government and financial assistance programs, counseling, social service advocacy.
 Call (516)676-4793

-A number of other churches, pantries, and charity organizations distribute food, groceries, and meals to people who need help.
-Find the phone numbers and addresses of more Nassau food pantries.
+A number of other churches, free pantries, soup kitchens and charity organizations distribute food, groceries, and meals to people who need help.
+Get help from soup kitchens, USDA hunger prevention services and pantries.
+Find the phone numbers and addresses of more Nassau County free food pantries.